The-Contentious-Politics-Of-AI-Network/the-contentious-politics-of-ai-network.github.io/monthly-talks.md

 Acknowledgement of this distinct socio-economic embedding of a hyped technology informs our search for forms of resistance.
 Contrary to the techno-determinist idea that the spread of AI is inevitable, and based on our recent co-authored book “[The AI Matrix](https://www.agendapub.com/page/detail/the-ai-matrix/?k=9781788218597)”, we present growing efforts to push back against the harmful and extractive uses of such technologies.
 These include workers challenging algorithmic surveillance and automation efforts, activists exposing the socio-ecological costs hidden in AI value chains, whistleblowers publicising biased systems and opaque business decisions, but also technicians experimenting with alternative, more public-interest-driven and less extractive forms of AI.
 Together, these emerging critical engagements with mainstream big tech show that AI futures remain contested and ultimately open.
 Whether current tech developments deepen global inequalities or support fairer and more democratic societies therefore depends less on the technology itself than on the collective decisions we make about the role of AI in our economies and societies.

+**19 November 2025 - AI is on the march.
+Is the AI safety movement ready?**
 **Cathy Rogers, [Social Change Lab](https://www.socialchangelab.org/) November 19th 2025, 3pm**